Skip to main content

-Free10 minutesbeginner
+Free10 minutesBeginner

 CCPA Compliance

 Comply with California Consumer Privacy Act requirements for website analytics and visitor data.
+Learn about ccpa in this privacy compliance guide.

 ccpacpracaliforniaprivacycompliance

-Last updated: January 15, 2025
+Last updated:

 Learn how to comply with the California Consumer Privacy Act (CCPA) and California Privacy Rights Act (CPRA) when using Zenovay analytics.